ni/nimble/packages/nimble-components/src/wafer-map/specs/features/rendering.md

 -   the wafer-map will use bitmap scaling in addition to a spinner
 -   the wafer-map will immediately show the spinner / fire event or only after, for example 200ms
 -   the renderer will report progress for larger wait times.
+-   the rendering will be done sequentially in animation frames so the user will see the progress at 60Hz

 A follow-on HLD update will specify the approved decision.